-Responsibility for job advertising should be centralized with one individual or group of staff to ensure consistency and the use of legally compliant language.
-Advertisements must be carefully worded to avoid creating even a suggestion of a contractual or other commitment on behalf of the employer.
+Advertisements should be carefully worded to avoid creating even a suggestion of a contractual or other commitment on behalf of the employer.
 Employers should include an equal employment opportunity statement in their advertisements.
 All employers should be mindful of the media in which they seek job applicants and should endeavor to obtain the most qualified applicants regardless of race, sex, age, religion, national origin, veteran status, disability, or other protected traits.